-Cognitive therapy is that type of therapy that aims to help people understand and then manage their ‘cognition’ or thinking that may be causing, or exacerbating, a range of problems.
+Cognitive therapy is a type of psychological therapy that aims to help people understand and then manage their ‘cognition’ or thinking that may be causing, or exacerbating, a range of problems.

 The central tenet of cognitive therapy is that it is primarily the way we ‘think’ about things that then creates emotional or behavioural responses.

-In other words, our thinking creates feeelings that may be either helful or unhelpful to us.
+In other words, our thinking creates feelings that may be either helpful or unhelpful to us.

 This is often contrary to what people believe when they tend to attribute the way that they feel due to some ‘external event’ or that somebody else has ‘made’ them feel this way – this may ‘seem’ to be true, but in fact it is ourselves that create our emotional responses.